WXYT (AM): Detroit's Sports Powerhouse/The Ticket

 On October 1, 2007, WXYT began a simulcast with FM sister station WKRK, which dropped its hot talk format in the process.
 Mike and Mike in the Morning was replaced by Deminski & Doyle, and the ESPN Radio affiliation was dropped in favor of Sporting News Radio.
-The AM/FM simulcast took the name "Detroit's Sports Powerhouse: 97.1 FM & 1270 AM."
+The AM/FM simulcast took the name "Detroit's Sports Powerhouse: 97.1 FM & 1270 AM".

-On November 6, the simulcast was renamed "97.1 The Ticket."
+On November 6, the simulcast was renamed "97.1 The Ticket".
 WKRK took the call letters WXYT-FM in the process.
 The only mention of the 1270 facility came during the top of the hour legal station identification.
 Another change was the names of the midday show to "The Big Show" and the afternoon show switched from "The Sports Inferno" to the last names of the hosts.

 Along with WXYT-FM, WXYT served as the flagship station for the Detroit Lions, Detroit Red Wings, and the Detroit Tigers.
 WXYT-AM-FM also shared with WWJ broadcasts of the Detroit Pistons.
-It also carried syndicated programming from the Los Angeles-based Yahoo!
+It also carried syndicated programming from the Los Angeles–based Yahoo!
 Sports Radio, as well as live (non-Detroit) NFL games from across the country via NFL on Westwood One.
 In February 2009, the station announced it would broadcast games for the Detroit Pistons, beginning with the 2009-2010 NBA season.
 All of these play-by-play rights remain with WXYT-FM to this day.

 When 1270 was not simulcasting 97.1 FM (mostly during live sporting events with restricted contracts), 1270 used a different set of station IDs.

 End of simulcast

-WXYT AM and FM concluded their simulcast on September 12, 2011, with the 1270 facility reverting to a talk radio format and its former "Talk Radio 1270 WXYT" branding.
+WXYT AM and FM concluded their simulcast on September 12, 2011.
+The AM 1270 facility reverting to a talk radio format and its former "Talk Radio 1270 WXYT" branding.
 Charlie Langton hosted a live, local morning show.
 Doc Thompson (formerly of WMJI in Cleveland, WLW in Cincinnati and WRVA in Richmond) hosted a local afternoon show.
 Syndicated hosts included Glenn Beck, Laura Ingraham, Todd Schnitt, Rusty Humphries and Coast to Coast AM with George Noory.
 The station also had frequent preemptions of talk shows to air college and professional games, as well as overflow from WXYT-FM.

-Sometime in 2012, all CBS-owned radio stations in Detroit moved their operations to the former Panasonic building in Southfield.
+In 2012, all CBS-owned radio stations in Detroit moved their operations to the former Panasonic building on American Drive in Southfield.

+Return to sports

-On January 2, 2013, the station returned to sports talk with network programming from CBS Sports Radio.
+On January 2, 2013, AM 1270 returned to sports talk.
+While WXYT-FM aired mostly local shows, WXYT (AM) largely carried network programming from co-owned CBS Sports Radio.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

-On June 21, 2021, WXYT began integrating sports gambling programming into its line-up and rebranded as "The Bet Detroit."
+On June 21, 2021, WXYT began integrating sports gambling shows into its line-up and rebranded as "The Bet Detroit".
 It added programming from the co-owned BetQL Network, with CBS Sports Radio shows remaining in late nights, early mornings and weekend hours.